by Catherine D’Arcy.

 I ended up being taken for a ride by my first web designer, who took my advertising budget and got the site blacklisted by Google.
 Fortunately during this time a few people found the site, loved our designs, quality and customer service, and their loyalty kept us going until I could find a new web team and start again.

-So, 3 years on, we now have a fabulous site, over 50 designs, and I am busy planning the photoshoot for my 2008 range; due to launch in July.
+So we now have a fabulous site, over 50 designs, and I am busy planning the photoshoot for my next range.

 My advice to anyone thinking about starting their own jewellery business:

-If you are going to go beyond markets, fairs and eBay, find a good web designer and create a site that looks professional and is secure and easy to shop.
+If you are going to go beyond markets, fairs and eBay, create a website that looks professional and is secure and easy to shop.

 Give your customers something different and the best possible customer service – and above all, don’t give up.